Jonathan Ambrose Merrill

 - He worked in 1845-1851 as a silversmith and jeweler in Portland ME with the firm of J. APPLETON JR & Co, becoming a partner in 1850 and succeeding to the business the following year.

-- He appeared on the 1850 census taken at Portland ME, listed as a jeweler.
+- He appeared on the census in 1850 in Portland ME.
+Listed as a jeweler.

 - He worked in 1852-1895 as a silversmith and jeweler in Portland ME

-- He was a partner circa 1856 with Henry Clay Quinby in Portland ME as MERRILL & QUINBY, with a shop at 131 Middle Street.
+- Partnership: Henry Clay Quinby, circa 1856, in Portland ME.
+As MERRILL & QUINBY, with a shop at 131 Middle Street.

-- Advertised in the The Maine Register, and Business Directory, 1856, for MERRILL & QUINBY
+- Advertised: The Maine Register, and Business Directory, in 1856.
+For MERRILL & QUINBY

-- He appeared on the 1860 census taken at Portland ME, listed as a jeweler.
+- He appeared on the census in 1860 in Portland ME.
+Listed as a jeweler.

-- He appeared on the 1880 census taken at Portland ME, listed as a jeweler.
+- He appeared on the census in 1880 in Portland ME.
+Listed as a jeweler.

 DESIGN FOR A SPOON, &c.